-The community's original proposed designs for the schools had an estimated cost of one billion, Kenya shillings but the World Bank revised the budget to Ksh 450 million.
+The community's original proposed designs for the schools had an estimated cost of Ksh I billion, but the World Bank revised the budget to Ksh 450 million.

 Revisions to the School Designs:

 After consultations with the community, Kwale County leadership, and various stakeholders-including the Ministry of Education, Ministry of Water, Sanitation, and Irrigation, and the World Bank-the initial school designs were revised.